nikitamugen/jenkins-bot/README.md

-# random-chooser-bot
+# jenkins-bot

-skype bot for random-chooser APP
+skype bot for watch jenkins jobs events with the help sse-gateway plugin. it's not fully work for now.